tonyjurg/TasmotaTimer/docs/implementationDescription.md

    - **Device Communication**: Verify network settings and firewall rules allow the node.js server to communicate with the Tasmota device(s).

 2. **Logs and Debugging**:
    - Enable debug mode in `config.json` to log detailed messages.
-This will append log messages to the specified logfile/
+This will append log messages to the specified logfile.
    - Check the log file specified in `logFilePath` for error messages and operational logs.
 This can be done using `tail -f` on the node.js server.